rust-lang/compiler-team/procedures/steering-meeting.md

 When deciding the topics for upcoming meetings, we must balance a number of things:

-- We don't want to spend time on design work unless there are known people who will implement it and support it.
+- We don't want to spend time on design work unless there are known people who will implement it and support it; this includes not only the "main coder" but also a suitable reviewer.
 - We don't want to take on "too many" tasks at once, even if there *are* people to implement them.
 - We also don't want to have active projects that will be "stepping on each others' toes", changing the same set of code in deep ways.

+## Meetings are not mandatory

+It is perfectly acceptable to choose *not* to schedule a particular slot.
+This could happen if (e.g.) there are no proposals available or if nothing seems important enough to discuss at this moment.
+Note that, to keep the "time expectations" under control, we should generally stick to the same 4-week cycle and simply opt to skip meetings, rather than (e.g.) planning things at the last minute.

 ## Adding a proposal